walidmujahid/discourse-foam-reputation/README.md

 - [ ] 3box for Profile data
 - [ ] 3box for SSO
 - [ ] Tracking user reputation through FOAM API or and Blocklytics FOAM Map API
-- [ ] Location-based topics with possible integrations into Mapbox or OpenStreetMap
+- [ ] Location-based topics with possible Mapbox or OpenStreetMap integration

 ## <a name="ideas-log">Notes & Ideas Log</a>